 Altmetrics offers an alternative to the traditional ways of measuring the impact of a scholar's work.
 In particular, proponents of altmetrics argue that to measure a researcher's influence it is important to account for his/her work's circulation across the social Web.
 For example, an article may be blogged about, talked about on Twitter, make an appearance on YouTube, or be repeatedly bookmarked.

-Altmetric, a London--based company, published 2017 Top 100, a list of acadmic papers that garnered the most attention online, as captured by altmetrics.
-The company's commentary offers some explanation of the results that highlights the abilities and limits of altmetrics to capture significant scholarly trends.
+Altmetric, a London--based company, published 2020 Top 100, a list of academic papers that garnered the most attention online, as captured by altmetrics.

 Since their introduction, altmetrics have been receiving plenty of attention.
 The following is a list of recent articles and blog posts about altmetrics.

 The Chronicle of Higher Education published a piece about altmetrics in June of 2013.

 Nick Scott's critique of altmetrics on the London School of Economics and Political Science blog raises a few good points about their limitations.